JordynMarcellus/testing-workshop-slides/src/slides.md

 - Starts with npm script.
     - NPM scripts run a command line action using node

-- The script we have running will collect
+- The script we have running will:
-    - `"test" : "jest"`
+    - run our tests in "watch" mode (when we save, it re-runs tests)
+    - collects code coverage from

 # Unit tests